startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         keep taking ppl, and update max?
         as we reduce professionalism -> speed increases. and we should always take everyone thats more professional
         '''

-        # max dashers ?

-        '''
-        if we go over max, then move
-        '''
-        # couldnt you sort by professionalism first before DPIng?
         zipped = sorted(zip(professionalism, speed), key=lambda x: x[0], reverse=True)
-        # professionalism, speed = zip(*zipped)

         # pop the lowest sum element each time when we go over maxDashers!
         # since the professionalism doesnt matter for the chosen ones if we choosing lower
         # professionalism one.